TobiasPSP/doneland_sources/Tools/PowerShell/README.md

 **PowerShell** is a modern scripting language [available](https://github.com/PowerShell/PowerShell/releases) cross-platform for *Windows*, *Linux*, *MacOS* and many other operating systems.

+I am using custom PowerShell commands to easily calculate LED resistors, to convert audio file formats, and for many other purposes.
+So can you: I freely share all my custom commands with you.
+They are all contained in the PowerShell Module `donelandtools` which you can [easily download and install](https://done.land/tools/powershell/#install-donelandtools).

+Before new commands are merged to the module `donelandtools`, I keep them as separate functions to extensively test-drive them.
+Once they work as expected, they eventually are added to the module `donelandtools`.

+New commands are

 ## Installing PowerShell

 On *Windows*, you do not necessarily need to install **PowerShell**: *Windows PowerShell* is part of the operating system: press `Win`+`R` to open the *Run* dialog.